 In Texas, Keija discovered Tex-Mex, Willie Nelson, and basketball.
 She played competitively throughout middle and high school, spending many hours on buses traveling the blue highways of Texas to play in gymnasiums that all, inevitably, smelled the same: like Frito pie and cleaning solvent.
 In many ways, The Unraveling of Mercy Louis is a tribute to all the badass girls she met on that journey: her coaches, the ones on her team, and the few Mercys she played against, the ferocious girls who left her awe-struck as they lit up the scoreboard, as they owned the court, the day, the season, the town.

 Keija is the Director of Cedar Crest College’s Pan-European MFA program, as well as an Assistant Professor of Creative Writing at the University of Tulsa.
-In 2017-18, she will be an Oklahoma Center for the Humanities Faculty Research Fellow.
 She lives in Oklahoma with her husband and sons.